Duet3D/wiki-content/How_to_guides/Wiring_your_Duet_2.md

 # 12. Fans

+## Tabs {.tabset}

+### Duet 2 WiFi and Ethernet

 ![wiring_d2we_10_fans.jpg](/guides/wiring/wiring_d2we_10_fans.jpg =49%x) ![wiring_d2we_11_fans.jpg](/guides/wiring/wiring_d2we_11_fans.jpg =49%x)
 * The Duet has three PWM controlled fan headers (<span style="background-color:#FFFF00">outlined yellow</span> in the image above) and two Always On fan headers (<span style="background-color:#FF0000">outlined red</span>).
+* A PWM (Pulse Width Modulation) fan connection is for fans you wish to control the speed of, for example a print cooling fan.
+* An always on fan is for something like an electronics fan - always on when the printer is on.
+* Some fans are more compatible with PWM control than others.
+If you have trouble varying the speed of a fan, check the documentation for changing PWM frequency.
+* The polarity of the fans is important - don't connect them backwards.
+* For more details, see [User manual: Connecting and configuring fans](/User_manual/Connecting_hardware/Fans_connecting)

+### Duet 2 Maestro

+* There are three PWM controlled fan headers and one Always On fan header.
+Voltage is selectable between VIN, 5V or external supply, in 2 banks.
+See the wiring diagram for details.
 * A PWM (Pulse Width Modulation) fan connection is for fans you wish to control the speed of, for example a print cooling fan.
 * An always on fan is for something like an electronics fan - always on when the printer is on.
 * Some fans are more compatible with PWM control than others.
 If you have trouble varying the speed of a fan, check the documentation for changing PWM frequency.